PokeJofeJr4th/nasir/README.md

 ### Controls

 The location of your cursor is determined by the `>` on the left side of the screen.
+Many of Nasir's controls are based on Vim.

-The up and down arrow keys, and j and k (like vim) move your cursor up and down.
+The up and down arrow keys, and `j` and `k` move your cursor up and down.
+Page up and page down will move the cursor by 10 lines at a time.
 The window will automatically scroll to keep your cursor in view.

 To follow a link, use `enter`.
 Some links, like those that start with `#`, don't work yet.

+To directly navigate to a web address, type `:` and then type the address and press enter.

 To go back to the previously visited page, or exit the program if you're on the first page visited, use the `esc` key.

 To reload the page, use the `r` key.
 This can be used to load images.

+To copy the text on the current line, use the `y` key.

 ### Document Elements